aQuatonomous/.github/profile/README.md

 -   Fill out the accessibility form if needed.

 ## Naming Scheme
-All repositories should have a descriptive snake_case name.
+All repositories should have a descriptive kebab-case name.
 Your README should look something like this [template](https://www.makeareadme.com/).
 Make sure to credit yourself, including your name, sub-team, program and the year!

 ### Naming Examples
 - a-star-path-planner